YSU Student Organization Policies

 • The sale of non-food items (e.g. flowers, balloons) is permitted and no formal approval process is required.

-• If you wish to sell items at a designated location, you must reserve space ahead of time.
+• Organizations that wish to sell items at a designated location, must reserve space ahead of time.
 For space in Kilcawley (non-food items only) contact Staff Offices, Kilcawley (330-941-3577).
 For space elsewhere contact University Events (330-941-2962).

 • Students with questions about the appropriateness of a sale item may contact the Office of Student Activities.

-• A written request for permission to conduct raffles, lotteries or games of chance must be submitted to the Office of Student Activities at least two weeks prior to the scheduled events.
+• A request for raffles, lotteries or games of chance must be submitted to the Office of Student Activities at least two weeks prior to the scheduled events via the Student Organization Raffle Request Form.

 • The request should include details of the raffle, lottery, or game of chance including dates, times, cost of tickets, type of raffle, how the proceeds will be used, the source of the prize being raffled (purchased or donated) and any other relevant information.
 Organizations must also indicate who will be responsible for handling all money and provide verification that the organization advisor is aware that the raffle is taking place.